This help document answers the following questions:

 |Disease phenotype not observed||This section appears only when clicking the link to View all models and only when the reference's authors looked for but found no similarity to the expected human disease phenotype in the mouse genotype specified.
 For each allelic combination, the genetic background, references and link to phenotypic details are provided.|

-Human disease associations to human genes are from the NCBI mim2gene_medgen file and include annotations from OMIM and NCBI.
+Human disease associations to human genes are from the Alliance of Genome Resources Homo sapiens associations disease file and include annotations from OMIM, Rat Genome Database (RGD), and NCBI.
 Human disease associations to mouse genes are from MGI curated data and are only made when the genotype of at least one mouse model allows for a clear gene to disease relationship to be determined.